 Tips for Estate Planning

-- Estate planning can be complicated, and its often a good idea to work with a financial advisor to make sure that you’re handling things correctly.
+- Estate planning can be complicated, and it’s often a good idea to work with a financial advisor to make sure that you’re handling things correctly.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t make the mistake of waiting until you’re too old to start planning your estate.
 By implementing an estate plan at a younger age, you’ll be adequately prepared for whatever happens.
 Make sure you take the time to educate yourself about all aspects of estate planning so that you can make one that works for you.